Mathics3/mathics-scanner/README.rst

 ::

+   $ mathics3-generate-json-table
-   $ mathics-generate-json-table
+   $ mathics3-operator-json-table

-Without options ``mathics-generate-json-table`` produces the maximum set of correspondences.
+Without options ``mathics3-generate-json-table`` produces the maximum set of correspondences.

 In most applications though you may need just a few of these.
 The ``--field`` option can be used to narrow the list of entries to output in JSON.
-Run ``mathics-generate-json-table --help`` for a full list of fields.
+Run ``mathics3-generate-json-table --help`` for a full list of fields.

 Implementation